jonathanfox5/gogadget/docs/pages/getting_started/using_the_tool.md

 ## Understanding commands

-The intended behaviour is that the tool itself will guide the user on how to use it.
+The intended behaviour is that the tool itself should guide the user on how to use it.
 If you type `gogadget` in a command prompt or terminal window, you will get:

 ![Main menu](../img/main_menu.png)

-All commands are listed in the `Primary Functions` box and have their own documentation.
+The main commands are listed in the `Primary Functions` box and have their own documentation.
 Each command has parameters associated with it.
 These can be listed by just typing `gogadget` then the name of the command that you are interested in.
 For example, `gogadget download` produces:

 ![Download Help Text](../img/download_help.png)